freeCodeCamp/freeCodeCamp/guide/english/computer-science/databases/relational-databases/index.md

 ## Conclusion

-This is just a brief intro into relational-databases.
-Below links are provided to resources that could help you further study the subject.
+This is just a brief intro intoduction to relational-databases.
+Tne links below are for resources that could help you further study the subject.

 #### More Information:
 * Relational databases on <a href='https://en.wikipedia.org/wiki/Relational_database' target='_blank' rel='nofollow'>wikipedia</a>